Aalto University Summer School on Transportation 2017

 The theme of 11th Aalto Summer School on Transportation will be Integrative Envisioning of Mobility Futures.
 The activities will include lectures, workshops, and site visit, focused on various aspects of planning and policy, including technological trends and variety of quantitative and qualitative methods.

-The lecturers will include renowned experts from Aalto University, as well as Istanbul Technical University, Newcastle University, NMBU, Tel Aviv University, TU Delft, University of Amsterdam, University of Leuven, UWE Bristol, and Virginia Tech.
+The lecturers will include renowned experts from Aalto University, as well as Istanbul Technical University, Newcastle University, NMBU, Tel Aviv University, University of Amsterdam, University of Leuven, UWE Bristol, and Virginia Tech.

 The Summer School 2017 will take place in August 21-25 on the famous campus of Aalto University, in Otaniemi, Espoo, Finland.